iknowjason/PurpleCloud/README.md

 ```$ python3 azure_ad.py --upn rtcfingroup.com```

 **Description:**
-This will generate an Azure AD range with a UPN suffix of 'rtcfingroup.com' with 100 users.
+This will generate an Azure AD range with a UPN suffix of ```rtcfingroup.com``` with 100 users.
 It will output three files.
 The Azure AD password for all users will be automatically generated and output after terraform apply.

-* **azure_users.csv**
-* **azure_usernames.txt**
-* **azure_emails.txt**
+* **azure_users.csv:** A csv including the Azure AD user's full name, username, and email address.
+* **azure_usernames.txt:**  A file including just the usernames.
+* **azure_emails.txt: ** A file including just the email addresses.
+* **users.tf: ** Terraform file that will build the users.

 ## Usage Example:  Generate a range with 1,000 users
 ```$ python3 azure_ad.py --upn rtcfingroup.com --count 1000```

 **Description:**
 Same as above, except generate 1,000 users in Azure AD.
 Running terraform apply will generate a random password shared by all users.
+To output the password at the end of ```terraform apply```, you can run ```terraform output```.

 ## Usage Example:  Generate a range with Azure applications and groups
 ```$ python3 azure_ad.py --upn rtcfingroup.com --count 500 --apps 3 --groups 5```